• Ukraine-focused oil and gas producer with rising production profile

 Net cash at the end of June totalled US$13.7mln, while cash flow was reported at US$1.2mln.
 The company said this level of cash is more than sufficient to sustain on-going operations.

-- Results from Proger and benefits from companies working together more closely in future, with indirect interest in Proger expected to rise to 25%
+- Results from Proger and benefits from companies working together more closely in future

-- Production from Blazh-10 stabilises at good rate
+- Production from Blazh-10 stabilises at a good rate

-- Fady Khallouf succeeds Guido Michelotti as the company’s chief executive
+- Fady Khallouf has taken over from Guido Michelotti as the company’s chief executive